 There are a couple of methods to prepare to bottom:

-Water and store-bought enemas: Water, followed by store-bought enemas, is the most common formula/liquid gay men (and those who enjoy butt play) use to prepare.
-Unfortunately, they’re not as innocuous as you’d think.
+Water and store-bought enemas: Water, followed by store-bought enemas, is the most common formula/liquid gay men (and those who enjoy butt play) use for anal sex prep.

 There are essentially two types of cells in our anus.
 When we prepare, the lining (also known as the mucous membrane) can be affected.
 These cells are hypersensitive, so when somebody prepares with water or store-bought enemas, for example, the ability for these protective cells to function is depleted.
 Water pulls out all of the cells’ nutrients and store-bought enemas pull out all the water.
 Regardless of what is used, the end result is cell destruction.

-This human-caused alteration also disrupts what is known as the microbiome in your butt, which affects the normal balance of the good bacteria and bad bacteria that resides there.
+This human-caused alteration also disrupts what is known as the microbiome in your butt — that you can manage with pre + probiotics — which affects the normal balance of the good bacteria and bad bacteria that resides there.
 As a result, there’s a chance that micro-cuts and tears can happen, and with the absence of the protective layer, it can lead to a higher chance of contracting HIV and other STDs, and other significant complications.

 Isotonic formula: The Future Method Cleansing Solution is truly the first of its kind on the market.
 It’s the first scientifically-formulated, isotonic solution that gently – yet effectively – cleanses the butt to prepare for the heightened experience we all deserve.
 Isotonicity means that the formula allows for the free movement of solution across your cell membranes, without disrupting the cells in your butt and, therefore, only cleansing.
 We want you to be well prepared to bottom for any intimate moment.